Prag8855/aab/content/guides/moving-in.md

 **[Rental contracts in Germany](https://redtapetranslation.com/a-guide-to-rental-contracts-in-germany/)** - Red Tape Translation

-A lawyer or a tenants' union (*[[Mieterverein]]*) can check your lease.
+Ask a lawyer or a tenants' union (*[[Mieterverein]]*) to check your lease.
 They can tell you if your rent is too high, or if parts of the lease are illegal.

 When you sign the lease, the apartment is yours.
 You can't change your decision.
 The landlord can't change their decision.